This set of Engineering Metrology Multiple Choice Questions & Answers (MCQs) focuses on “Effect of Pitch Errors”.

 Explanation: The threads are commonly generated by a point cutting tool.
 For pitch to be correct, the ratio of the tool linear velocity and work’s angular velocity must be correct and constant, otherwise pitch errors will occur.

-10. Which of the following is not related to drunken thread?
+10. Which of the following is not related to the drunken thread?

 a) Periodic pitch error